 U.S. states fight back against Purdue's bid to halt opioid lawsuits

-Oct 4 (Reuters) - U.S. state officials are due on Friday to launch a counterattack against OxyContin maker Purdue Pharma LP over its attempt to shield the company and its controlling Sackler family from thousands of lawsuits accusing the company of fueling the opioid epidemic.
+Oct 4 (Reuters) - U.S. state officials launched a legal counterattack on Friday against Purdue Pharma LP's attempt to shield itself and its controlling Sackler family from thousands of lawsuits claiming the OxyContin maker helped fuel the opioid epidemic.

-Attorneys general from Massachusetts, Pennsylvania and other states are expected to object to Purdue's request that a U.S. bankruptcy judge shield the company from more than 2,600 lawsuits seeking billions of dollars in damages, according to court filings and three people familiar with the preparations.
+Attorneys general from 24 states and the District of Columbia objected to Purdue's request that a U.S. bankruptcy judge shield the company from more than 2,600 lawsuits seeking billions of dollars in damages, according to court filings.

+The lawsuits allege Purdue and the Sacklers contributed to a public health crisis that has claimed the lives of nearly 400,000 people since 1999 by aggressively marketing opioids while downplaying their addiction and overdose risks.

+"The Sacklers are billionaires, they are not bankrupt," Massachusetts Attorney General Maura Healey told Reuters in an interview.
+"They should not be allowed to use the filing to shield their assets."

 Purdue filed for Chapter 11 bankruptcy protection last month after reaching a deal it estimated valued at more than $10 billion that would resolve the bulk of the cases, most of which were brought by states and local governments.

-The lawsuits allege Purdue and the Sacklers contributed to a public health crisis that has claimed the lives of nearly 400,000 people since 1999 by aggressively marketing opioids while downplaying their addiction and overdoes risks.

-The company said it needed to pause the litigation for about nine months so it could negotiate settlements with the remaining plaintiffs and preserve money that would otherwise be spent fighting the cases.
+The company said it needed the judge to pause the litigation against it and the Sacklers for nine months to try to settle with the hold-out plaintiffs and to preserve money being squandered on legal fees.

-Purdue also asked the bankruptcy judge overseeing its case to halt litigation against members of the Sackler family, some of whom previously sat on Purdue's board.

-Typically, a bankruptcy filing halts all litigation, but there is an exception for government actions that seek to enforce laws related to public health and safety.

-One group of 16 counties and cities in Nevada have already urged the judge to reject Purdue's request, saying in a Thursday court filing it would "shield the Sackler families' assets from the reach of their victims."

-The Nevada governments also said Purdue does not have a formal signed settlement and that the Sackler family is not currently bound to contribute anything.
+Healey, a Democrat and leading objector to Purdue’s proposed settlement, called Purdue’s motion a "highly unusual" bid by the Sacklers to use their company's bankruptcy filing to protect themselves.

+Healey was the first attorney general to sue the Sacklers as well as the company.
+Some family members served on Purdue's board.

-Purdue responded that the costs of continued litigation were "staggering," and said it would spend nearly $250 million on legal expenses this year.
+Purdue said the costs of continued litigation were "staggering," putting its legal expenses this year at nearly $250 million.

 "Without a stay of the litigation, only lawyers will win," the company said in a statement.

+Healey said the Sacklers should increase their contribution and she criticized the structure of the deal, which is premised in part on the continued sale of OxyContin, a drug that critics say helped launch the nation’s opioid addiction crisis.

+“It’s wrong that the settlement will be funded through continued sales of this deadly and dangerous drug,” she said.

-(Reporting by Mike Spector in New York, Nate Raymond in Boston and Tom Hals in Wilmington, Delaware; Editing by Sandra Maler Editing by Noeleen Walder)
+(Reporting by Mike Spector in New York, Nate Raymond in Boston and Tom Hals in Wilmington, Delaware; Editing by Sandra Maler, Noeleen Walder and David Gregorio)

 ((thomas.hals@thomsonreuters.com; +1 610 544 2712; Reuters Messaging: thomas.hals.thomsonreuters.com@reuters.net))